Computational advances and challenges in simulations of turbulence and star formation

 \subsubsection{Two-moment methods}

 The diffusion approximation for CRT neglects several key processes: the generation of Alfv\'en waves by CR streaming, damping of waves through ion–neutral collisions, and nonlinear Landau damping driven by anisotropic particle distributions \citep[see also][]{RinconEtAl2016,StOngeKunz2018,AchikanathEtAl2024,AchikanathFederrathSeta2024}.
 These processes are essential for accurately modeling CR transport in the multi-phase ISM \citep{SetaFederrath2022} and within molecular clouds.
-Moreover, the diffusion approach is effectively \inquotes{gray}, since $\Ecr$ represents the spectrum-integrated CR energy density, providing no information on the spectral evolution or energy-dependent CR behavior.
+Moreover, the diffusion approach is effectively gray, since $\Ecr$ represents the spectrum-integrated CR energy density, providing no information on the spectral evolution or energy-dependent CR behavior.

 A more sophisticated treatment is the two-moment (or flux-evolving) approach, which explicitly evolves the CR flux equation \citep{Zweibel2017,JiangOh2018,ThomasPfrommer2019,ChanEtAl2019,RuszkowskiPfrommer2023}.
 This method enables a more accurate treatment of CR streaming.
-Figure~\ref{fig:crt}b illustrates a two-moment CRHD simulation of a Milky Way-like galaxy, showing that this framework can reproduce several expected CR observables.
+The bottom panels of Figure~\ref{fig:crt} illustrate a two-moment CRHD simulation of a Milky Way-like galaxy, showing that this framework can reproduce several expected CR observables.

 Despite methodological parallels to RHD, important differences arise.
-On galactic scales, one- and two-moment CRT approaches produce very similar bulk outcomes, such as star formation rates and gamma-ray luminosities \citep{ChanEtAl2019}. \citet{ThomasPfrommer2022} demonstrate that, unlike RHD, the CR behavior is relatively insensitive to the choice of closure.
-This insensitivity stems from the fact that CR propagation is dominated by pitch-angle scattering, which tends to isotropize the distribution and ensures diffusion dominates over directional effects such as shadowing (cf.~Fig.\ref{fig:vet-comp}).
+On galactic scales, one- and two-moment CRT approaches produce very similar bulk outcomes, such as SFRs and gamma-ray luminosities \citep{ChanEtAl2019}. \citet{ThomasPfrommer2022} demonstrate that, unlike RHD, the CR behavior is relatively insensitive to the choice of closure.
+This insensitivity stems from the fact that CR propagation is dominated by pitch-angle scattering, which tends to isotropize the distribution and ensures diffusion dominates over directional effects such as shadowing (cf.~Fig.~\ref{fig:vet-comp}).